dgnsrekt/slack-cheat.sh/README.md

 /bash
 /git

-Everytime you request the same subtopic it will respond with a different cheat sheet under the same subtopic.
+Everytime you request the same subtopic it will respond with a new cheat sheet variation of that subtopic.
 ```